ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

+{\em \textbf{Limitations.}} While \armor demonstrates promising zero-shot robustness to single unseen attack types, generalization to multi-sensor attacks is limited due to the compounding effects of the perturbations.
+This is an avenue for future work.

+Our experiments focus on evaluation across diverse attack types targeting different sensors within a single UAV model and simulator; extending this to other robotic platforms and sim-to-real transfer is an important direction for future work.

 We introduced \armor, a two-stage learning framework for attack-resilient UAV control. \armor leverages attack-aware privileged information during training to learn robust latent state representations, and uses transfer learning to adapt these representations for online deployment.
 This approach eliminates the need for iterative adversarial training, resulting in a more efficient and scalable framework.
 Our results demonstrate that \armor maintains safe and stable flight, outperforming existing techniques.
 Furthermore, \armor exhibits promising zero-shot generalization, enabling resilience against previously unseen attacks.
-Future work will explore extending \armor to a broad class of robotic systems that operate under different physical dynamics and sensing modalities.
+Future work will explore extending \armor to a broader class of robotic systems.
 We will also integrate theoretical safety guarantees, and constraint satisfaction under adversarial conditions.